 - 1. tskew2 is the minimum time between a rising CLKB edge and a rising CLKA edge for AEA to transition HIGH in the next CLKA cycle.
-If the time between the rising CLKB edge and rising CLKA edge is less than tskew2, then AEA may transition HIGH one CLKA cycle later than shown. - FIFO2 Write (CSB = LOW, W/RB = LOW, MBB = LOW), FIFO2 read (CSA = LOW, W/RA = LOW, MBA = LOW).
-Data in the FIFO2 output register has been read from the FIFO.
-If Port B size is word or byte, tskEw2 is referenced to the rising CLKB edge that writes the last word or byte of the long word, respectively. - The one of size is word of byte, take we is referenced to the fishing of hold edge that whites the last word of byte of the long word, respe
+If the time between the rising CLKB edge and rising CLKA edge is less than tskew2, then AEA may transition HIGH one CLKA cycle later than shown. - 2.
+FIFO2 Write (CSB = LOW, W/RB = LOW, MBB = LOW), FIFO2 read (CSA = LOW, W/RA = LOW, MBA = LOW).
+Data in the FIFO2 output register has been read from the FIFO. - 3.
+If Port B size is word or byte, tskewz is referenced to the rising CLKB edge that writes the last word or byte of the long word, respectively.